 - Complete the specific activities of the project

 - This includes extensive testing procedures

 - Document the software at the detail level needed by the project supervisor.
 Assume that others will maintain your software after you finish it.

-- the written work will be submitted to the practicum coordinator for comments and revised until accepted by the practicum coordinator
+- the written work will be submitted to the practicum coordinator for evaluation upon a schedule determined by the coordinator

-- All students must complete a survey form and an exit interview with the practicum coordinator.
+- All students must complete an exit survey form.

-Although each project will be supervised, the student is to manage his or her project in an independent atmosphere and insure that the above project segments are completed in the time imposed.
+Although each project will be supervised, the student is to manage his or her project in an independent atmosphere and ensure that the above project segments are completed in the time imposed.

 3. Project Selection And Directions For Writing The Project Description

 It is the responsibility of the student to propose candidate projects and to find a project supervisor willing to participate.
 The student should draft an outline of the proposed project and project outcomes and present this draft to the practicum coordinator for a judgment on project qualification.
 The practicum coordinator is a computer science department faculty member who is responsible for approving the project and evaluating the reports.
 The project supervisor could be a faculty member in any department, your manager at your job, or anyone qualified to evaluate your work.